Oussamabh242/Sandboxed/README.md

 **Note:**

-I am used the swc compiler for typescript to increase performace but the tradeoffs are :
+I used the swc compiler for typescript to increase performace but the tradeoffs are :
 1. sometimes you got some unreadable error unlike tsc
 2. less strictness than tsc